meshcloud/collie-cli/.github/README.md

 ## 🕹 Install and Usage

 We have an easy-to-use install script prepared that will install Collie for you in under a minute.
-To use it, run the command below depending on your operating system
+To use it, run the command below depending on your operating system.
+Additionally, check the content of the file to be sure that the install script is safe.
+If you want, you could also download the `install.sh` script in this repository and execute it locally.

 **Linux / Ubuntu**